An Introduction to Utilizing Teleplay Therapy

 Objectives

-• Demonstrate understanding of ethical considerations as it relates to teleplay therapy with children.
+• Demonstrate understanding of ethical considerations as it relates to virtual play therapy /teleplay therapy with children.

-• Identify at least 3 teleplay therapy interventions to implement in their practice.
+• Identify at least 3 play therapy interventions to implement in their virtual sessions.

 Schedule